eva-may-JS/Individual-Full-Stack-Project/README.md

 The project may deviate from this wireframe due to potential design improvements during the process

+### User stories

+All user stories were met and have been closed in the Kanban board for this project (link to the project board: https://github.com/users/eva-may-JS/projects/4)

+Site user stories:
+  - As a user, I want a clear and accessible navigation bar so that I can easily browse through different sections of the site.
+  - As a user, I want to see a recognizable logo in the navbar so that I know I am on the official Coven Connect page.
+  - As a user, I want to learn about the purpose and mission of Coven Connect so that I can decide if it is the right fit for me
+  - As a visitor, I want to register for an account so that I can participate in events and access members-only features.
+  - As a user, I want to log in to my account so that I can have full use of the website features
+  - As a user, I want to log out securely and be redirected to the home page.
+  - As a user, I want an events page where I can browse all upcoming events with details like date, time, and location so I can decide if I want to go
+  - As a user I can see the event detail page when clicking on an event from the Events page list so that I can view all relevant information about the event (e.g. attire, familiar required)
+  - As a user, I want a comments section on each event page where I can discuss the event details with other attendees
+  - As a user, I want to edit or delete my comments to ensure my contributions are accurate and relevant.
+  - As a user, I want to receive feedback messages (e.g., success, error, or warning) so that I know if my actions (like logging in, registering, or commenting) were successful or not.
+  - As a user, I want a footer with important links and information (e.g., contact and social media) so that I can find additional resources easily.

+Product owner and site admin user stories:
+  - As a Product Owner, I want to showcase the philosophy and purpose of Coven Connect so that I can attract the people most likely to return
+  - As a Product Owner, I want an events page for users to browse so that people attend my events
+  - As a Site Admin I can create, read, update and delete events so that I can manage my content
+  - As a Site Admin I can create draft posts so that I can finish writing the content later
+  - As a Site Admin I can approve or disapprove comments so that I can filter out objectionable comments

 ## Features

+The user stories used to plan and structure this project reflect the need for the existing features of the website, listed below.

 ### Existing Features